HumMod/documentation/schema/1_model/top-level_elements.md

 This element is required.
 Use only once per XML document.

-## < model >
+# < model >

-This is the model?s document element or root element.
-It holds all of the model?s other elements (the child elements).
+This is the model's document element or root element.
+It holds all of the model's other elements (the child elements).

     <model> Top-level elements go here. </model>